-Our ADSs have been approved for listing on the New York Stock Exchange under the symbol "EDU."
+We have applied to list the ADSs on the New York Stock Exchange under the symbol "EDU."

-In connection with the listing of the ADSs on the New York Stock Exchange, the underwriters have undertaken to sell round lots of 100 ADSs or more to a minimum of 400 beneficial owners.
+In connection with the listing of the ADSs on the New York Stock Exchange, the underwriters will undertake to sell round lots of 100 shares or more to a minimum of 400 beneficial owners.